THE TOP RATED WORDPRESS SECURITY AND FIREWALL PLUGIN

 Please read more about GDPR compliance here: https://aiosplugin.com/privacy-policy/ .

 Laguntzaileak eta Garatzaileak

-“All In One WP Security & Firewall” software librea da.
+“All-In-One Security (AIOS) – Security and Firewall” software librea da.
 Ondoko pertsonek egin dizkiote ekarpenak plugin honi.Laguntzaileak

-All In One WP Security & Firewall 12 eskualde-ezarpenetara itzuli da.
+All-In-One Security (AIOS) – Security and Firewall 12 eskualde-ezarpenetara itzuli da.
 Eskerrik asko itzultzaileei beraien ekarpenengatik.

 Garapena interesatzen zaizu?

 5.2.4 – 16/Aug/2023